 - Age: 25–45 years

 - Family history

-- Subserosal leiomyoma: localized in the outer uterine wall beneath the peritoneal surface
+- Subserosal leiomyoma: located in the outer uterine wall beneath the peritoneal surface

 - Intramural leiomyoma (most common): growing from within the myometrium wall

-- Submucosal leiomyoma: localized directly below the endometrial layer (uterine mucosa)
+- Submucosal leiomyoma: located directly below the endometrial layer (uterine mucosa)